isomerpages/moe-anchorgreenpri/_mk-at-anchor-green/Student Admission.md

 permalink: /mk-at-anchor-green/student-adnission/
 description: ""
 ---
-Parent who wish to enrol their child in MK@ Anchor Green after the K1 registration will be required to fill up the waitlist form for consideration.
+Parent who wish to enrol their child in MK@ Anchor Green after the K1 registration will be required to fill up the waitlist form below for consideration.

 <div
   style="